 2023 Blue Anchor to Watchet return tickets – £10 adult, £5 child: under 5’s free (Why not park for free in Blue Anchor and ride the train into Watchet for the day?)

 Did you know?

-The building that houses the Boat Museum was designed by Isambard Kingdom Brunel to serve as a goods shed for the railway.
+The building that houses the Boat Museum was most likely designed by Isambard Kingdom Brunel to serve as a goods shed for the railway.
 The shed was at the terminus of the railway line for twelve years before the line was extended to Minehead.
 The Boat Museum building is one of two identical buildings found along the WSR line.